 It was evident that the website was not built professionally.
 It violated basic design principles (which makes us want to cry) and in spite of it being recently updated, it looked like it was built in the late 1990s or early 2000.
 When I finally got to the footer of the website, there it was: “Website builder provided by Vistaprint.”

-We’re familiar with Vistaprint for their “free” business cards and other printing services, but not as as a web design company.
-I thought, oh well, you get what you pay for, thinking Vistaprint provided another free or cheap website builder to compete with the Godaddy, Wix and Weebly of the world.
+We’re familiar with Vistaprint for their “free” business cards and other printing services, but not as a web design company.
+I thought, oh well, you get what you pay for, thinking Vistaprint provided another free or cheap website builder to compete with the Godaddy, Wix, and Weebly of the world.

 To my surprise, once I started to do some research on Vistaprint, I found out their “free website” is not really free at all.